skeldev/whitepaper/README.md

 ---

 This whitepaper is subject to updates as the project evolves.
-Contact via Twitter DMs for inquiries.
+Contact via X DMs for inquiries.